Sleeve gastrectomy for first-degree obesity patients

 BMI of a person from 30 to 35 Kg/m2, this person suffers from obesity of the first degree.

-A person with BMI of more than 40 Kg/m2 suffers from morbid obesity
+A person with a BMI of more than 40 Kg/m2 suffers from morbid obesity

 The new guidelines include eight points and recommendations:

-1 – Obesity of the first category is associated with several other diseases, and it reduces longevity, and reduces the quality of life.
+1 – Obesity in the first category is associated with several other diseases, and it reduces longevity and reduces quality of life.
 Obese patients require first-degree treatment.

 2 – Non-surgical treatments for first-degree obesity are often ineffective.